 It is critical that California’s electricity generation keeps pace with its growing population and increasing demand.
-The state should focus its attention on the construction of new transmission lines to sustain future economic growth and to ensure renewables are able to come on line in time to keep up with the various programs being implemented across agencies.
+The state should focus its attention on flexible resources to sustain future economic growth and to ensure renewables are able to come on line in time to keep up with the various programs being implemented across agencies.

 Related Top Stories